-Senwes' Grain Marketing division has been operating in a new entity, Tradevantage, since 1 November 2013.
-Senwes Agrowth (Pty) Ltd is the sole shareholder in Tradevantage Grain (Pty) Ltd. Senwes holds a 73,5% share and Thobo Trust, a BEE-Trust, holds a 26,5% in Senwes Agrowth (Pty) Ltd.
+Senwes' Grain Marketing division has been operating in a new entity, Tradevantage, from 1 November 2013.
+Senwes Agrowth (Pty) Ltd holds a 100% share in Tradevantage Grain (Pty) Ltd. Senwes holds a 73,5% share and Thobo Trust, a BEE Trust, holds 26,5% of the shares in Senwes Agrowth (Pty) Ltd.